+3.6.
 Management of Subsidiaries

-Being the shareholder of the subsidiaries, PJSC IDGC of the North-West interacts with the latter by means of corporate governance following the requirements of the legislation of the Russian Federation, the Articles of Association, the Procedure for Interaction of PJSC IDGC of the North-West with its Subsidiaries, other internal documents of the Company, the Articles of Association and internal documents of the subsidiaries stipulating the procedures for operation of their management and control bodies (Regulations on the Boards of Directors, Audit Commissions, etc.).
+Being the shareholder of the subsidiaries, PJSC IDGC of the North-West interacts with the latter by means of corporate governance following the requirements of the legislation of the Russian Federation, the Charter, the Procedure for Interaction of PJSC IDGC of the North-West with its Subsidiaries, other internal documents of the Company, the Charters and internal documents of the subsidiaries stipulating the procedures for operation of their management and control bodies (Regulations on the Boards of Directors, Audit Commissions, etc.).